-Being a tourist in Beijing - story about my trip to the Chinese capital.
+Being a tourist in Beijing — a story about my trip to the Chinese capital.

-Beijing is some 1200km / 745miles from Shanghai.
-That in account, my initial idea was to get there by a plane.
-However, after experiencing a few local flights — each with a good-sized delay, I opted for a connection by a rail.
-There are many choices ranging in price, comfort and time - from the fastest CRH trains taking about 6 hrs, to old carriages lasting some 24h.
+I traveled from Shanghai, which is some 1200km / 745miles from Beijing.
+That said, my initial idea was to get there by plane.
+However, after experiencing a few local flights — each with a good-sized delay, I opted for a connection by rail.
+There are many choices ranging in price, comfort, and time: from the fastest CRH trains taking about six hrs to old carriages lasting some 24h.
 I went with a compromise, which took roughly 12 hours.
 This was convenient, as I went overnight, saving on accommodation.

-The train arrived at Beijing South station at around 10 am, I locked my backpack and went to see the neighborhood right away.
-Just a block from the station I've noticed a parking garage.
-This might sound like an odd place to begin a vacation - but, like if I could care less.
-I let the visuals talk.
+The train arrived at Beijing South station at around 10 am; I locked my backpack and went to see the neighborhood right away.
+Just a block from the station, I noticed an interesting parking garage.
+This might sound like an odd place to begin a vacation, but I let the visuals talk.

-From here I went to the Tao Ran Ting Park.
-It was a slow start; I guess, but while the train journey was decent, it still left me a tad broken - so a small refreshment in a park was rather useful.
-The views weren't bad either.
+From here, I went to the Tao Ran Ting Park.
+While the train journey was decent, it still left me a tad broken — a slow start in a park was welcomed.
+The views weren't bad, either.